A nurse is teaching a client who has generalized anxiety disorder about buspirone. Which statement indicates the client understands the teaching?

 Correct Answer: A

 Rationale: The correct answer is A: Methadone.
-Methadone is a long-acting opioid agonist that helps prevent withdrawal symptoms in clients with opioid use disorder by reducing cravings and preventing withdrawal symptoms without causing euphoria.
-Disulfiram (B) is used for alcohol use disorder, Naloxone (C) is an opioid antagonist used for opioid overdose reversal, and Bupropion (D) is an antidepressant that is not indicated for opioid withdrawal.
-By choosing Methadone, the nurse is providing appropriate pharmacological support for the client's opioid use disorder.
+Methadone is a long-acting opioid agonist that helps prevent withdrawal symptoms in individuals with opioid use disorder by stabilizing opioid receptors.
+This allows for gradual withdrawal and reduces cravings.
+Disulfiram (B) is used for alcohol use disorder.
+Naloxone (C) is an opioid antagonist used for opioid overdose reversal.
+Bupropion (D) is used for smoking cessation and depression, not opioid withdrawal.